39TH ANNUAL UMM JAZZ FESTIVAL

-This year, the UMM Jazz Fest will welcome trumpeter Clay Jenkins as the featured guest artist and pianist Bryan Nichols, bassist Chris Bates, and drummer Brian Claxton as the guest artists/clinicians.
+This year at the UMM Jazz Fest we are excited to present a tribute to the legendary Art Blakey and the Jazz Messengers.
 As always, the emphasis of this year’s Jazz Fest will be on providing an exceptional learning opportunities and performing experiences for high school and college music students.
 The guest artists will be working with the bands, presenting educational clinics, and performing with UMM's Jazz Ensembles at evening concerts.

-For further information please contact Makiko Legate at firstname.lastname@example.org
+For further information please contact Jonathan Campbell at firstname.lastname@example.org

 - University of Minnesota, Morris Teacher Education Program Nationally Accredited